-Published pressure data is only valid for measurements made using equipment as detailed in ANSI/SAAMI Z299.1, .2, .3 and/or .4 when calibrated and operated in accordance with the procedures therein.
+Published pressure data is only valid for measurements made using equipment as detailed in the American National Standards Published by SAAMI, when calibrated and operated in accordance with the procedures therein.

 For many years gun chamber pressure units had been commonly referred to as “pounds per square inch”, which was not technically correct.
 The older method of pressure measurement involves a piston through the side of the chamber compressing a lead or copper cylinder in which the measurement of the degree of compression is indicative of the maximum relative pressure generated.
 With the advent of the electronic transducer, it became necessary to indicate by some means the method and equipment used to determine the pressure values given.
 This is important, since the pressure values determined by one method cannot be mathematically converted to values for another, despite claims to the contrary.
 Likewise, the limiting pressure values for the different systems are not interchangeable.